YCChenVictor/blog-frontend/_posts/self/1993-09-01-(project)-blog.md

 ## How?

+* solve all the warnings on webpack
-* read rails til test, rspec
+* read fashion trends in aesthetics
 * have a better table CSS
 * all articles should be as independent as possible
 * split complexity and problem solving